 MRI Diagnostics

-Open and closed MRI scans — with or without contrast — in one clinic
+Closed MRI scan — with or without contrast — in one clinic

 Service provided by